cookpad/ViewsWaiter/readme.md

 - Like recipe D

-Then you go back in the stack to the detail of recipe C, that was killed by the system, and listen for events filtered with the recipe ID.
+Then you go back in the stack to the detail of recipe C, that was killed by the system, and observe for events filtered with the recipe ID.

 Even though event for recipes C and D have been emitted since the last event for recipe B, right after subscribing the observable will receive